This breakfast casserole recipe is perfect for feeding a crowd. Filled with potatoes and veggies, it's hearty, delicious, and easy to make ahead!

 That said, it’s a wonderful addition to a larger brunch.
 Try pairing it with any of these recipes:

 Looking for more brunch ideas?
 Check out these 51 Best Brunch Recipes!

 For the potatoes

 - 12 large eggs

-- In a medium bowl, whisk together the eggs, milk, garlic, salt, and black pepper.
+- In a large bowl, whisk together the eggs, milk, and ¼ teaspoon of the salt.
+Set aside.

-- Bake for 40 to 45 minutes or until the eggs are set and the edges are lightly golden brown.
-Let the casserole sit for 10 minutes before slicing.
+- Bake for 40 to 45 minutes, or until the eggs are set.